 This page provides an overview of New Zealand's historic and projected emissions as we head towards our 2030 target.

 It won’t be easy to meet our 2030 target - there will be a cost to the economy and we’ll need to make changes – that’s why we say our target is ambitious.
-This will require changes to our economic activity, a concerted effort to plant more trees and access to high integrity international carbon markets.
+Meeting the target will require changes to our economic activity, a concerted effort to plant more trees and securing access to high integrity international carbon markets.

 New Zealand’s emissions and targets

 Data file [Excel, 43 KB]